 Locations like this that offer shots at trafficking birds often reward hunters who have more decoys and more aggressive calling styles, but, regardless, it can be very fulfilling to turn a flock of ducks that had no prior intention of landing in that area into your decoys.

 While a lot of conditions come into play when determining where you are going to hunt, being able to strategically analyze the lay of the land, the wind, the sun and bird behavior into one master plan will help you put more birds in the bag at the end of the day.

 About the Author: Phil Kahnke is an avid waterfowl hunter and photographer from Salem, S.D.
-To see more of his photography, please visit philkahnke.zenfolio.com.
+Please visit philkahnke.com to see more of his award-winning photography.